andrewhinh/captafied/README.md

 - Clustering (where text and/or images are grouped by similarity)
 - Text search (where results are ranked by relevance to a query string)
 - Image search (where results are ranked by relevance to a query string)
+- Anomaly detection (where rows that have outliers are identified)

 To be implemented:

-- *Anomaly detection (where rows that have outliers with little relatedness are identified)*
 - *Diversity measurement (where similarity distributions are analyzed)*
 - *Text classification (where text is classified by their most similar label)*
 - *Image classification (where images are classified by their most similar label)*